 When I was a kid I loved to play on the teeter-totter during recess.
-This toy, which is simply a plank resting atop a fulcrum, allowed you to teeter high up into the air and then totter all the way back to earth1.
+This toy, which is simply a plank resting atop a fulcrum, allowed you to teeter high up into the air and then totter all the way back to earth That’s simply my assessment of the verbs; their directional imperatives remain open to debate.
+If one insisted that the upward motion was in fact the tottering, while the lowering … Continue reading.
 It worked great and was good for hours of fun as long as the person at the opposite end of the plank was of comparable weight.
 But put someone way too heavy on one end—someone like a big fat golden headed tubby-tub named Donald—and not only were you stuck up in the air, but the fun quickly ended.
-You’d passed the tipping point, which was a good and early life lesson in the reality that all of us teeter until eventually we totter.2
+You’d passed the tipping point, which was a good and early life lesson in the reality that all of us teeter until eventually we totter.
+I’m now switching those directional imperatives because it sounds better to me this way; if any burgeoning linguists out there want to quibble, may I recommend you contact an authority much … Continue reading

 But the forecast for Melania these days is so tempestuous we’re capitalizing it, and the least sensational thing about the Stormy Daniels situation, as far as the general public is concerned, is likely going to be the most undeniable fact for Melania when confronted by that very public—DT’s been running around mangy and flea-ridden as an alley cat.
 Which leaves me wondering, Mrs. Trump, where is your tipping point?